ramantehlan/JTLog/README.md

 4 | info | Print Information
 5 | start | Print Starting Heading
 6 | call | Print when a function is called
-7 | head | Print when a file is opened
+7 | file | Print when a file is opened

 ## Test
 ```sh